 What types of tyre are better suited for use in polycropping and livestock farming or for mixed use?

 Bridgestone’s VX-TRACTOR tyres are perfectly suited to polycropping and livestock farming or more generally for mixed used, in the fields, in the farm courtyard and for transport.
-Here are the advantages of this tyre model:

 Measuring wear on VX-Tractor tyres